-The NN Leven ALCO has a similar set up as the Group ALCO with comparable responsibilities.
-The main responsibility of the ALCO is the oversight of risks related to the matching of assets and liabilities (Asset & Liability Management, ALM) and the consequences for the balance sheets and P&L which NN Leven manages.
+The main responsibility of the ALCO is the oversight of risks related to the matching of assets and liabilities (Asset & Liability Management) and the consequences for the balance sheets and P&L of NN Leven.
 It includes risks related to the prevailing market circumstances and the ALCO discusses possible adverse consequences.
 The ALCO also monitors and advises on insurance and business risks that can impact the balance sheet or P&L. The ALCO operates within the delegated authority of the NN Leven Board.